-- there is a risk of the client harming themselves or being harmed - there is a risk of another person being harmed - Wherever possible staff will build a network of support and continuity of care around the student and so will explain the importance of sharing information ('I feel very worried about you and I may not always be in school'). - Students may not want information to be shared, and staff need to be vigilant as refusals may occur in the case of a potential eating disorder (see Appendix A) where a student may be secretive and oblivious to there being a problem, or in the case of sexual exploitation where abusers may be viewed as friends. - Staff may discuss concerns (initially without identifying the student) with lead members of staff to inform their decision to break confidentiality.
+- there is a risk of the client harming themselves or being harmed - there is a risk of another person being harmed - Wherever possible staff will build a network of support and continuity of care around the student and so will explain the importance of sharing information ('I feel very worried about you, and I may not always be in school'). - Students may not want information to be shared, and staff need to be vigilant as refusals may occur where a student may be secretive and oblivious to there being a problem (such as in the case of eating disorders), or in the case of sexual exploitation where abusers may be viewed as friends. - Staff may discuss concerns (initially without identifying the student) with lead members of staff to inform their decision to break confidentiality.